wixette/isb/csharp/ISB/Lib/README.md

 For a library definition class, all public methods that fulfill the following criteria are loaded as the functions of that library automatically:

+ * The method must not be an inherited method, i.e., it must not have the `override` modifier.
  * The method must have zero or a definite number of arguments.
 The `params` keyword is not allowed.
  * The `out` parameter modifier is not allowed.
+ * Optional parameters are not allowed.
  * The type of all the arguments must be either `ISB.Runtime.BaseValue` or a derived class of `ISB.Runtime.BaseValue`, such as `ISB.Runtime.NumberValue`, `ISB.Runtime.StringValue` or `ISB.Runtime.ArrayValue`.